Shreiya-Muthuvelan/Shreiya-Muthuvelan/README.md

   *A Streamlit app that predicts employee burnout using regression + classification, with personalized wellness suggestions.*

 - 💳 [Credit Risk Profiler](https://github.com/Shreiya-Muthuvelan/Credit-Risk-Profiler)
-  *A XGBoost based model to assess credit risk levels (Low, Medium, High) with a banking-themed UI.*
+  *A XGBoost based model to assess credit risk with a banking-themed UI.*

 ---